-LAP Looks to the Future
+LAP Looks To The Future

 The Lawyer Assistance Program continues to grow at a pace that few would have predicted, while continuing to enhance the level of public protection and service to the membership of the State Bar of California.
-The program will focus in 2007 on implementing important strategic initiatives.
+The Program will focus in 2008 on implementing important strategic initiatives.
 Priorities will include:

-- Regular collection of data for the outcomes study described earlier in this report. - Continuing to solicit financial sponsorship of the program's Financial Assistance Plan from the legal community and from those businesses that serve the legal community, principally through the use of direct mail campaigns. - A review by the Oversight Committee of existing quality assurance procedures and adoption of any new procedures necessary to assure continued high quality assistance. - An expansion of outreach strategies to include a free MCLE self-study packet (CD-ROM and written material) for every attendee at the State Bar Annual Meeting as well as creation of a new educational website containing a variety of downloadable educational materials that will satisfy MCLE self-study requirements. - Expansion of the program's career counseling options to include an eight-week career transition support group in Los Angeles and San Francisco. - Facilitating successful completion of the LAP by as many as 50 participants during 2007 and ensuring a smooth transition by these participants into other activities that will bolster and support their continued recovery. - Maintaining compliance with the strategic planning initiatives adopted by the Board of Governors pursuant to statutory mandate.
+- Regular collection of data for the outcomes study described earlier in this report. - A review by the Oversight Committee of existing quality assurance procedures and adoption of any new procedures necessary to assure continued high quality assurance. - An expansion of outreach strategies to include the new educational website described earlier in this report that will contain a variety of downloadable educational materials that will satisfy MCLE self-study requirements. - Facilitating successful completion of the LAP and ensuring a smooth transition by the participants into other activities that will bolster and support their continued recovery. - Identification of further operational efficiencies in order to slow the growth of expenditures while continuing to meet the growing demand for services. - Maintaining compliance with the strategic planning initiatives adopted by the Board of Governors pursuant to statutory mandate.